m-delamore/QA-Automation-Coding-Test/README.md

 2. With the Terminal still open, navigate to the directory where the project was cloned/installed in the terminal using the cd command:

-       cd path\to\directory
+       cd QA-Automation-Coding-Test

-3. To run the test scripts, use the following command in the terminal while still in the project directory:
+3. When you are in the project folder, you can run the test scripts with the following command:

        npx mocha testEndpoints.js